ajudd2020/sample_project/README.md

 If I had more time, I would like to rework different parts of the code.
 Make them more "elegant" and perhaps improve performance.
 I would also add more validations on the models and find better ways to leverage the object oriented structure.
 Perhaps move some functioanlity up to the base class controller (some before_actions, etc. that would set "container" on the items or make querying faster).
 I would also add error handling.

 Note: Generally, I would commit more frequently than I did in this project.
 Since I left this up and going throughout the weekend and popped in to work on it whenever I had some free time, and I often got pulled away quickly due to my kids being home, I didn't commit as much as I would have liked.

+Lastly, I worked on this from my husband's computer.
+Hense why the commits are in his name (Nick Judd).
+They are coming from his machine.
+However, they are 100% my work.
+My husband doesn't even know how to code.